-The mature male on the right was found wandering across my floor in search of a female.
+The mature male above was found wandering across my floor in search of a female.
 For this species this is common behaviour at the end of summer and during the autumn.

 If the female is receptive, and the male has passed the courtship test she will become relaxed and allow the male to insert his palp into her epigyne.
 Copulation can last just a few seconds or many hours depending on the species, the position also varies and depends on species.
 Usually the male inserts one palp, discharges it, then inserts the other.
 The female stores the sperm in her spermatheca, and it can be used to fertilise multiple broods.
 A few females will catch and eat the male after mating, but in most cases the male is not eaten, and will go off to try to find another female to mate with.

 In some species the mated pair will stay together for a while, but mature males do not live nearly as long as mature females.
 It is then, once the male has died of old age, that the female will eat the male.

 Ballooning is done by small spiders and spiderlings.
 In the early summer it is done mainly by young spiders dispersing to a new area, and later in the year it is mainly adult money spiders that balloon.

 To balloon the spider climbs as high up whatever structure it is on, turns to face the wind, and releases a few strands of silk.
 It detects the strength and direction of the wind with sensory hairs on its legs.
 Then it lifts its body up holding on to the surface with just two front legs, and waits till the air currents carries it up.

 Ballooning takes place when there is a very light breeze.
 Of course the spider will have no control over direction or landing place, and so many spiders perish as a result of ballooning.

 Spiders can balloon to over 3000 m in height and still survive.
 They can travel great distances, and are often early colonizers after fire, disaster, etc.